zzFluke/linux_files/README_arch.md

 4. Use `C-h` to quit minibuffer (useful when you have multiple minibuffers open due to repeated search).

+5. Use `C-x b` to switch between buffers.
+You will get a list of buffers to select.

+6. Use `C-c g` to grep within the git repository.

 ### Mudlet

 (Note: My pull request has been incorporated, so no need to build from source anymore.
 This is left